Your browser is unsupported and may have security vulnerabilities! Upgrade to a newer browser to experience this site in all it's glory.

 SM6 students may be entitled to financial support to help them take part in education and training.
 Please read this page for more information about the types of help we offer and for information on transport routes and costs to SM6.

-16–19 Bursary Fund: 2022-23
+16–19 Bursary Fund: 2023-24

-What a bursary is for
+What the 16-19 student bursary is for

 Discretionary Bursary